On this page:

 An expert panel is undertaking a comprehensive review of Victoria’s building system.

 For Stage Three of its review, the Expert Panel has been asked to advise the Government on a framework for a new Building Act for Victoria.
-The Panel will deliver its advice in the first half of 2024.
+The panel will deliver its advice in 2024.

 The Government will consider the Expert Panel’s advice and opportunities for stakeholder engagement as part of any future review and rewrite of the Building Act.